tonycknight/nomoretrolls/README.md

 ## Admin bot

-The bot is managed by a discrete bot.
+The bot is managed by another, discrete bot.
 You'll want to register this bot to a private channel where only authorised admins have access.

 You'll need the bot's client ID, secret and token in the configuration, and give the bot the following permissions: